 3. High production efficiency; uniform and dense product quality;

-4. Products or semi-finished products with various cross-sectional shapes can be formed by changing the die of the die.
+4. Products or semi-finished products with various cross-sectional shapes can be formed by changing the die’s die.

 In the field of product design, extrusion molding has strong applicability.
-The types of extruded products include pipes, films, rods, monofilaments, flat belts, nets, hollow containers, windows, door frames, sheets, cable cladding, monofilaments and other profiles.
+The extruded products include pipes, films, rods, monofilaments, flat belts, nets, hollow containers, windows, door frames, sheets, cable cladding, monofilaments, and other profiles.